Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

 \subsection{Strata fixed effects (SFE) regression}

-A lesson from Theorems \ref{thm:long} and \ref{thm:inter} is that adding the other actions linearly in the regression is attractive only when the actions are mutually exclusive.
-This suggests that if we could mechanically make the actions mutually exclusive, we could obtain an estimand that is free from indirect effects and satisfies strong sign preservation.
-Perhaps not surprisingly, this is possible by considering the slope coefficient $\Delta_{\rm sfe}$ in \eqref{eq:sfe-regression}, where the regression controls for all possible values of $A$, i.e., $\{I\{A=a\}:a\in\mathcal A\}$.
-We refer to this regression as a strata-fixed effects regression, given its connection with the standard practice of including strata fixed effects in randomized controlled trials with covariate adaptive randomization; see \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019}.
-Our main result below shows that $\Delta_{\rm sfe}$ in \eqref{eq:sfe-regression} admits a decomposition similar to the ones previously derived for $\Delta_{\rm short}$ and $\Delta_{\rm long}$, but this one is free from indirect effects.
-This is formalized below.
+Theorems \ref{thm:long} and \ref{thm:inter} show that adding other actions linearly in the regression is generally useful only when the actions are binary and mutually exclusive.
+If we could make the actions binary and mutually exclusive, we would obtain an estimand free from indirect effects and with strong sign preservation.
+This is possible by considering the slope coefficient \(\Delta_{\rm sfe}\) in \eqref{eq:sfe-regression}, where the regression controls for all possible values of \(A\), i.e., \(\{I\{A=a\}:a\in\mathcal A\}\).
+We call this a strata-fixed effects regression, due to its connection to the use of strata fixed effects in randomized controlled trials with covariate adaptive randomization; see \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019}.
+Our result below shows that \(\Delta_{\rm sfe}\) in \eqref{eq:sfe-regression} has a decomposition free from indirect effects (see Appendix \ref{app:proofs} for a proof).